rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_CrowdStrike_Falcon_from_Slack/help.md

 # Description

 This workflow quarantines or unquarantines endpoints with CrowdStrike Falcon via Slack command and reports information back to Slack.
-This workflow supports endpoints in the form of Device IDs, hostnames, or IP addresses.
+This workflow supports endpoints in the form of Device IDs, hostnames, or external IP addresses.

 Sample Slack Trigger Commands: